Payments

 Set-up feeThe cost of setting up or creating an account with a payment processor.Yes

-For the restaurant industry, payment processors typically provide two types of pricing models
+For the restaurant industry, payment processors typically provide three types of pricing models

-When reviewing quotes from payment processing companies, it’s not always possible to compare apples to apples.
+When reviewing quotes from payment processing companies, not all these options may be available to you and it’s not always possible to compare apples to apples.
 Some processors may charge low fees in one place but higher somewhere else.
-Some may include hardware such as electronic credit card readers (or terminals)in the agreement.
+Some may include hardware such as electronic credit card readers (or terminals) in the agreement.

 Step 5: Negotiate